Test in a live environment

 You have successfully learned the basics of Razor C# and discovered how to integrate IronPDF to generate PDF files within your application.
 You started by creating a new project in Visual Studio and then learned how to use Razor syntax to create dynamic web pages.
 You also explored how IronPDF can be used to generate PDFs from HTML code and even complete Razor Views.

 Now, as you continue to build more advanced applications, you can take advantage of the powerful features offered by IronPDF.
-You can try IronPDF for free.
-If you find it valuable, you can purchase a license starting at $749.
+You can try IronPDF for free and if you find it valuable, you can purchase a license suitable for your needs.

 9 .NET API products for your office documents